emesonfilho/dashboard_stocks/README.md

 # Observations

 The database in which he gets the accounting information (minus the beta) was blocking me due to the number of requests I made, so I downloaded the base in csv.
+The base also has a certain amount of NAN values, but I'm already working on finding a better one.

 If it’s in your interest to change that, just go: